bitwarden/help/_articles/directory-connector/user-group-filters.md

 tags: []
 ---

-You can configure the Bitwarden Directory Connector to use filters to limit the users and/or groups that are processed for syncing to your bitwarden organization.
+You can configure the Bitwarden Directory Connector application to use filters to limit the users and/or groups that are processed for syncing to your Bitwarden organization.

 The syntax for filtering is different for each directory server type and is covered in detail below.